ignatandrei/Exporter/README.md

 Demo online at <http://exporter.azurewebsites.net/>

-You can contribute tom the project - read <https://github.com/ignatandrei/Exporter/wiki/Help-the-project>
+You can contribute to the project - read <https://github.com/ignatandrei/Exporter/wiki/Help-the-project>

 PS: Just to make you an idea, this can be the code to export to Excel